Why POSI? Background and motivation

 Isn’t adopting POSI “Virtue Signalling?”

+Yes.
+This shouldn’t be surprising or contentious.
+Our entire scholarly communication system is based on virtue signalling.
+But, of course, the term “virtue signalling” (with scare-quotes) is also sometimes used to insinuate that such signalling is disingenuous and designed primarily for marketing purposes.
+The principles were drafted with a built-in safeguard against disingenuous use.
 This means that it is possible for a party to adopt the principles as an aspirational statement, even when they do not yet meet all (or even any) of the requirements.
 The community can then monitor progress on the individual actions and detect when no progress is being made.
-The reputational fallout from publicly adopting the principles and then failing to make any progress on them would be severe.
 Public adoption of the principles as an aspiration becomes a kind of forcing function.

 What is meant by “stakeholder?”
 Does this just mean those who have made direct financial investments in the infrastructure organisation?